AlphaSoloMove/hello-world/readme.md

 Hello World in every computer language

-As I watch the collection exhis project has blown up more than I ever thought pos Thanks to everyone who continues to contribute; new languages are createdproject!
+As I watch the collection exhis project has blown up more than I ever thought pos are createdproject!

 <!--Languages start-->
 ## Languages (1006 total)